-Sign up here to Go Green with Amherst's paperless water and sewer billing program.
+- Sign up here to Go Green with Amherst's paperless water and sewer billing program.

-Mass Save for residences: The best way to get started on reducing your energy usage is to have a home energy assessment.
+- Mass Save for residences: The best way to get started on reducing your energy usage is to schedule a home energy assessment.
 Check out this state-wide program that puts you in touch with opportunities to save money when you reduce your energy consumption.
 You'll find information about financial incentives in your area, home energy assessments, and smart ways to conserve energy on this helpful site.

-Center for EcoTechnology - Homes: Want to go green but not sure how to start?
+- Center for EcoTechnology - Homes: Want to go green but not sure how to start?
 This non-profit organization based in western Mass can help you with practical solutions to positively impact our environment and community.

-WMECo Energy Saving Resources: If you use WMECo for your home's electricity needs, look here for a variety of ways the utility company can help you reduce energy spending.
+- WMECo Energy Saving Resources: If you use WMECo for your home's electricity needs, look here for a variety of ways the utility company can help you reduce energy spending.

-Community Involved in Sustaining Agriculture: Buying locally grown or produced food strengthens the local economy and reduces fossil fuel-dependent transportation required to get food from its source to you.
+- Community Involved in Sustaining Agriculture: Buying locally grown or produced food strengthens the local economy and reduces fossil fuel-dependent transportation required to get food from its source to you.
 Visit CISA's site for information about the food that comes from our area, listings of local CSAs, recipes, workshops, and ways to get involved.

-How to Reduce Waste: Waste reduction reduces energy use, reduces CO2 emissions and is far better for the environment than recycling.
+- How to Reduce Waste: Waste reduction reduces energy use, reduces CO2 emissions and is far better for the environment than recycling.
 Follow this link to learn about the many ways you can reduce waste.

 Resources for Your Business

-Mass Save for businesses: The best way to get started on reducing your energy usage is to have a building energy assessment.This state-wide program works for businesses too, putting you in touch with opportunities to save money when you reduce your energy consumption.
+- Mass Save for businesses: This state-wide program works for businesses too, putting you in touch with opportunities to save money while reducing your energy consumption.
 Here you'll find information about energy-saving upgrades, financial incentives, technical assistance, and building energy assessments.

-Center for EcoTechnology - Businesses and Farms: This non-profit organization based in western Mass can help your business become more environmentally and economically sustainable.
+- Center for EcoTechnology - Businesses and Farms: This non-profit organization based in western Mass can help your business become more environmentally and economically sustainable.

-WMECo Energy Saving Resources: If your business uses WMECo for its electricity needs, look here for a variety of ways the utility company can help you save on bills and conserve energy.
+- WMECo Energy Saving Resources: If your business uses WMECo for its electricity needs, look here for a variety of ways the utility company can help you save on bills and conserve energy.

-Pioneer Valley Transit Authority: Did you know that every year, public transportation saves 1.4 billion gallons of gasoline?
+- Pioneer Valley Transit Authority: Did you know that every year, public transportation saves 1.4 billion gallons of gasoline?
 Taking public transportation instead of driving saves you money and reduces your impact on the environment.
 The PVTA's website allows you to plan your route and buy passes online.
 Also, click here to read more about how the PVTA protects the environment.

-MassRIDES is the Massachusetts statewide travel options program, helping you move smarter with information about carpooling, bicycling, walking, public transportation, teleworking, and vanpooling.
+- MassRIDES is the Massachusetts statewide travel options program, helping you move smarter with information about carpooling, bicycling, walking, public transportation, teleworking, and vanpooling.
 MassRIDES connects you to NuRide, a membership program that rewards you for choosing to travel more greenly.